Manitoba Provincial Road 366

-Provincial Road 366 (PR 366) is a provincial road in the Canadian province of Manitoba.
+Provincial Road 366 (PR 366) is a 219 km north-south provincial road in the Parkland Region and Swan River Valley of the Canadian province of Manitoba.
+It serves as the main north-south thoroughfare through Duck Mountain Provincial Park, as well as providing a connection between Inglis and Grandview on its southern end, while also connecting Minitonas and Bonsman on its northern end.

 Route description

 Provincial Road 366 starts in the Swan River Valley region of Manitoba, serving Bowsman and Minitonas, crosses the Duck Mountains, and then goes through west-central Manitoba from Grandview to Inglis.

 PR 366 serves as the main north-south route through Duck Mountain Provincial Park.
 It is mainly a gravel route, but there are short paved sections in Bowsman and Inglis, and longer paved stretches leading up to the Duck Mountains from both Minitonas and Grandview.
 The length of PR 366 is 219 km.

 History

 Since it was established, several changes and improvements have been made to the travel route: